 What is Impairment?

 All assets, either tangible or intangible, are prone to impairment.
-A tangible asset can be property, plant and machinery, furniture and fixtures, etc. whereas intangible assets can be goodwill, patent, license, etc.
+A tangible asset can be property, plant and machinery (PP&E), furniture and fixtures, etc., whereas intangible assets can be goodwill, patent, license, etc.

 Indicators of Impairment Test

-It is imperative for companies to assess the external environment and look for the indicators below to decide when to impair assets.
-Given below are just of the some of the indicators relevant for impairment:
+Companies must assess the external environment and look for the indicators below to decide when to impair assets.
+Given below are just some of the indicators relevant for impairment:

 - Drastic change in economic or legal factors affecting the company or its assets